pizzawarrior/todo-api-farmstack/README.md

 - Create a To-Do app with full CRUD that can easily manage a user's tasks, persist them to a database, and render them in the browser

 ### To run this project:
+- ensure MongoDB Atlas cluster is actie and configured properly
+- activate virtual environment: `source .venv/bin/activate'
 - cd to backend, run: `uvicorn main:app --reload`
-- then open a new terminal and run: `npm run dev`
+- cd to frontend, open a new terminal and run: `npm run dev`
+- Swagger UI can be accessed at localhost:8000/docs

 ### Next steps:
 - Dockerize it into 3 containers: